hey-network/mainchain/readme.md

 # Hey mainchain contracts

+This repository hosts the source code of the Ethereum smart contracts deployed by Hey on the **mainchain**.

 > 📘 If you are looking for the **full description** of Hey's project, consult our **[Manifesto](https://manifesto.hey.network)**.